 I first heard about Dr. Shanker a few months after our release from the hospital and just before our son’s imminent autism diagnosis.
 I was watching the national news in Canada and they were covering the DIR/Floortime brain research study done at York University.
 I contacted Dr. Shanker and he connected me with his team.
 From there, I was hooked on DIR/Floortime and went on to take the certificate courses at ICDL and eventually become ICDL’s Parent Advocate.
 So, Dr. Shanker is really the reason affectautism.com exists.

 Dr. Shanker was then approached by Canadian philanthropist Milt Harris who was familiar with Dr. Shanker’s work and whose friend’s son had been “saved by Stanley“.
 This lead to him funding the randomized, controlled trial study of DIR/Floortime that eventually began in 2005 and went until 2012.
-It was a big project as they had to work with therapists who were not trained in DIR/Floortime to show it was DIR and not their experience that was the contributing factor to favourable results.
+It was a big project as they had to work with therapists who were not trained in DIR/Floortime to show it was the Developmental, Individual differences, Relationship-based (DIR) approach and not their experience that was the contributing factor to favourable results.

-The goal of the MEHRI (Milt and Ethel Harris Research Initiative) study was to work with children, all diagnosed on the autism spectrum, who had considerable difficulty engaging.
-By identifying and reducing their stress and building in restorative practices, they wanted to see if they could get the children to be able to engage with and enjoy interacting with their caregivers.
+The goal of the MEHRI (Milt and Ethel Harris Research Initiative) study was to work with children, all diagnosed on the autism spectrum, who appeared to have considerable difficulty engaging with their caregivers.
+By identifying and reducing their stress and building in restorative practices, they wanted to see if they could get the children to be able to engage with, and enjoy interacting with their caregivers.

 The first two stages in the DIR model are the heart of Self-Reg: regulation and engagement.
 But there are also big differences between Self-Reg and DIR.
 The Developmental, Individual differences, Relationship-based (DIR) model was explicitly developed for children who struggle with back-and-forth interactions, and reflective and logical thinking, but that’s not the group of kids Dr. Shanker was looking at in the school system.
 These were kids who were able to hold conversations and distinguish between reality and fantasy, but who were having serious problems with attention, behaviour, and mood.
 Dr. Shanker wanted to expand the platform for all children.